RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 .. attention::

-   | DO NOT enable Remote monitoring!
+   :red:`Do NOT enable Remote monitoring!`
-   | See :ref:`mobaxterm monitoring` for more info.
+   See :ref:`mobaxterm monitoring` for more info.

 .. _vscode: